 Its low rates, transparency, great on-boarding process, and mind-blowing advertising campaigns have gained it a status as one of the largest payment providers in the world, as early as 5 years from its launch.
 This is a “startup” that is already moving billions across the globe and fighting with industry giants like Western Union and Moneycorp.

-There is absolutely nothing to be concerned about when you use Transferwise to move money abroad.
+Is Transferwise safe?There is absolutely nothing to be concerned about when you use Transferwise to move money abroad.
 It has a sound financial structure, a solid business model, and it is the absolute epitome of client transparency.
-The company has moved more than $5bn this year alone, and serves thousands of clients from around the globe with an extremely high level of satisfaction.
+The company is now available in more than 71 countries and is on track to move £36bn this year alone, with thousands of clients from around the globe with an extremely high level of satisfaction.
 Transferwise is not a scam, although some people tend to think it is because of the ultra-friendly rates, while in fact, it is one of the most credible companies in this industry.

-Do Clients Like Transferwise?
-Transferwise Reviews From Across The Web
+Do Clients Like TransferWise?
+TransferWise Reviews from Across The Web

 Less than 3% of these reviews are complaints, and 95% of them are glowingly positive.

 A small amount of the reviews seem to be placed by marketers who are promoting the service (trying to push their discount codes), but the amount is rather insignificant.
-Seemingly, Transferwise’s superb advertising campaigns have paid off and gained it such serious recognition.
+Seemingly, TransferWise’s superb advertising campaigns have paid off and gained it such serious recognition.

 It appears that the main appeal of Transferwise for clients, even more than the superb exchange rates it offers, is the smoothness of the entire experience.
 An automated online on-boarding process is a huge advantage for the younger generation, and they have become avid users.